bbauska/UC-Davis-JS-Basics/readme.md

   alt="Camel with 2 humps." />
 </p>

-First, what it'll do is it'll help you with the syntax of the language.
+First, what it&apos;ll do is it&apos;ll help you with the syntax of the language.
 Remember we need to get over this first hump of the camel.
 We need to get over that first hump, which is learning the syntax of the language.
 The way to learn the syntax of the language is to type it.
-When you're working on this, even if you're looking at the answer and then having to come in here and just remember it for a few seconds, that will help you learn the syntax and get better at it over time, and I promise it will help.
-Over time, you'll really start to be able to do these without having to look at the slides if you keep working at it.
-Look at the answers if you have to, they're here, and then type it without looking at the answer.
+When you&apos;re working on this, even if you&apos;re looking at the answer and then having to come in here and just remember it for a few seconds, that will help you learn the syntax and get better at it over time, and I promise it will help.
+Over time, you&apos;ll really start to be able to do these without having to look at the slides if you keep working at it.
+Look at the answers if you have to, they&apos;re here, and then type it without looking at the answer.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 250. example, challenge 2 (144) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->